MartinBspheroid/Looper/README.md

 # Looper

-This is WIP repo for personal addon to Cinder [libcinder.org], currently slowly embracing beuty of new glNext API.
+This is WIP repo for personal addon to [Cinder](libcinder.org), currently slowly embracing beauty of new glNext API.

 What this ~~does~~ should do: